 Messages received by an AMP can be queued, and not all AMPs have to begin immediately to work on the All-AMP task.

-Still, the message queues on each AMP can only hold a limited amount of messages per work type (new work, second level work, such as row distribution, etc.).
+Still, each AMP’s message queues can only hold a limited amount of messages per work type (new work, second-level work, such as row distribution, etc.).
 Grouping queue messages by work type is used to prioritize them.
-New work, for example, is not as important as ongoing work which is needed to finish an already started task.
+For example, new work is not as important as ongoing work, needed to finish an already started task.

-When any of the message queues reaches the limit, further messages of the work type are no longer accepted.
+When any message queues reach the limit, further messages of the work type are no longer accepted.
 The dispatcher is informed by the AMP and will retry to send the messages until the AMP finally accepts them again.
 If only one AMP closes the gates, none of the AMPs will accept further work for the same message.